Reviews You Can Rely On

 White Bread

 To adequately test each bread machine's ability to make a good loaf of white bread, we used each one's recommended recipes.
-We made them not once, not twice, but several times in a row to make sure we were giving them all a fair chance and to make any necessary tweaks that would result in a better loaf.
+We made them not once, not twice, but several times in a row to ensure we were giving them all a fair chance and making any necessary tweaks that would result in a better loaf.
 We followed the recipes to a tee, adding ingredients in the suggested order, making adjustments for elevation (as recommended by the manufacturers), and following all the time and temperature programming.
 We gauged results across all aspects of the loaves, including color, texture, and consistency.
 And we pulled our friends and colleagues in for blind taste testing.

 bread machine - comparing white breads, clockwise from top left: kbs pro, elite...